Skip to main content

 Welcome to the Pack!

-CALS wants to see your Wolfpack pride.
-Snap a selfie and post to social for a chance to win some CALS swag at orientation!
+CALS wants to see your Wolfpack Pride!
+Post a selfie to your feed using #calsbound and tag @cals_success for a chance to win a CALS swag bag.
+Recipients announced at the CALS Connection event during Wolfpack Welcome Week.

 New Student Selfie Challenge